oxydien/oxydien-dev-f/README.md

 - `src/`: Contains the main source code for the website.
   - `components/`: Vue components used throughout the site.
-  - `pages/`: Different pages of the website.
-  - `pages/Router.vue`: Configuration for Vue Router.
   - `Main.vue`: The main Vue app component.
   - `main.js`: Entry point for the application.